peterbackgren/GitWithTheProgramme/README.md

 Hobo,
 stop that pointless commit.

-Do it now,
+Do it now.
-your merge doesn’t fit.
+Your merge doesn’t fit.

 But how?

-Follow my lead,
+Follow my lead.
-you’ll GIT like a Linus.
+You’ll GIT like a Linus.

-You need it bro,
+You need it bro.
-you´re on minus.
+You´re on minus.

-I’ll help you GIT faster,
+I’ll help you GIT faster...
-...branch and prune...
+Branch and prune.
-…to avoid disaster.
+To avoid disaster.

-GIT with the programme,
+GIT with the programme.
-fix and stage like a true master.
+Fix and stage like a true master.